How To Insulate A Period London Home

 Risks and other considerations

 Insulation and airtightness go hand in hand.
 A well-insulated house still loses heat if warm air leaks through cracks and joints.
 But once a building is more airtight, it must also breathe deliberately through controlled ventilation.
+Improving insulation inevitably changes how air moves through a home, which is why insulation upgrades are usually considered alongside airtightness and ventilation, rather than in isolation.

 Completed loft bedroom within a wood-fibre insulated mansard extension in Lower Clapton, Hackney — demonstrating warm, breathable, low-energy design.